Dude Perfect, Trick Shots, and the Power of Perseverance

 To be blunt, most young writers simply aren’t that good… yet.
 Most first drafts aren’t very good either.
 Both can get better with time, practice, improvement, and perseverance.

 Unfortunately, too many young writers give up far too early.
 They see their target, miss the mark on their first few attempts, and call it quits.
 But in doing so, they’ve not only missed the mark, they’ve missed the point of what it means to be a writer.

 The guys of Dude Perfect didn’t create a multi-million-dollar brand by sinking impossible trick shots on their first attempts.
 They were just five regular dudes willing to take as many shots as it took to make the basket.
 They aimed big, made the right adjustments, improved upon their mistakes, and had fun trying.
 And when they finally made the impossible shot, after countless attempts, they celebrate and then try something even bigger and more impossible.

-Success isn't never failing; it's failing often and knowing how to overcome that failure.
+Success isn't never failing; it's failing often and knowing how to keep going to overcome that failure.

-Your writing will get better if you put in both the time and effort.
-You may not hit 51 million subscribers or accrue millions of dollars in sponsorships and celebrity endorsements, but you can improve your work to the point that you hit the target of quality writing you’ve been aiming for.
+You will get better if you put in both the time and effort.
+You may not hit 51 million subscribers or accrue millions of dollars in sponsorships and celebrity endorsements, but you can improve your work to the point that you hit the target you’ve been aiming for.
 You just have to keep throwing, keep practicing, and keep improving upon even your tiniest mistakes.

 Anyway, those are my perspectives for the week.
 Thank you for taking a few minutes out of your day to read this post.
 As always, if you enjoyed this post, hit the heart icon below, share this post with someone you know could use a little push in their goals, or best of all, subscribe for updates and new content.